huffyhenry/Stanislaw/README.md

 [Stan](https://mc-stan.org/) is a leading Bayesian computation framework capable of fitting models with millions of parameters.
-This package is (intended to be) a collection of tools to help [cmdstanr](https://mc-stan.org/cmdstanr/) users on Linux process such massive models fast while conserving RAM.
+This package is a small collection of tools to help [cmdstanr](https://mc-stan.org/cmdstanr/) users on Linux process such massive models fast while conserving RAM.